Quick facts

 – Deaths by road user type: 54.2% car, 26.1% light trucks, 3.5% large trucks, 14.3% motorcycles, 1.9% other or unknown

-New Jersey’s seat belt use is just above the national average at 88%.
-The state prohibited handheld or hands-free use of phones and has one of the country’s strictest graduated license laws, which imposes restrictions on when a new driver can be on the road, and limits how many passengers he or she can have.
+New Jersey’s seat belt use is above the national average.
+The state prohibits hand-held phone use and has one of the country’s strictest graduated licensing systems, which imposes restrictions on new drivers’ hours and passengers.

 Canva